MOVEMENT MATTERS

 “Understanding Parent Engagement in Atlanta" was commissioned by the United Way of Greater Atlanta in the hopes that a better understanding of parent engagement and organizing will help grassroots groups and philanthropy better support its development.
 We look forward to continued partnerships to support the building of true parent voice.

-For more information or to access our other reports visit our Research and Reports webpage.
+For more information on our research approach or to access our reports visit our Action Research and Reports webpage.

 Connect with us if you have any questions.